-Testosterone production can slow as a person ages, and many older men have symptoms of low testosterone.
+Testosterone production can slow as a person ages, and many older people experience symptoms of low testosterone.

-The American Urology Association define low testosterone as less than 300 nanograms (ng) of the hormone per deciliter (dl) of blood.
-They also reported that about 2 in every 100 men have low testosterone.
+The American Urology Association defines low testosterone as less than 300 nanograms (ng) of the hormone per deciliter (dl) of blood.
+The foundation also reports that about 2 in every 100 men have low testosterone.

-Below are common signs and symptoms of low testosterone in males.
-Females may also experience some of the following.
+Below are common signs and symptoms of low testosterone.

-The following are other factors that can cause erectile dysfunction:
+Other factors that can cause erectile dysfunction include:

 - thyroid-related issues

 - alcohol consumption

 - high blood pressure

 Reduction in testicle size